 Marking the end of 2020, the Chilling Adventures of Sabrina premiered its fourth and final season.
-After Netflix announced its cancellation, fans were very much disappointed.
-That left the show runners no time to properly end the storylines.
+After Netflix announced its cancellation, fans were very disappointed.
+That left the showrunners no time to properly end the storylines.
 A rushed ending usually does not help the show.

-Season four continued with Sabrina Spellman and Sabrina Morningstar living their lives as teenage witch and Queen of Hell.
-Ambrose warned Spellman that she should never contact her Morningstar half, because it would affect the timeline.
-We see Morningstar enjoying ruling hell, connecting with her father Lucifer and marry her lover Caliban.
-Spellman, instead feels empty and lonely as everyone around her seems to be moving on in life.
-Her ex-boyfriend Nick dates Prudence, Roz and Harvey and Theo and Robin are booed up and Aunt Hilda weds Dr. Cee.
+Season four continued with Sabrina Spellman and Sabrina Morningstar living their lives as teenage witches and the Queen of Hell.
+Ambrose warned Spellman that she should never contact her Morningstar half because it would affect the timeline.
+We see Morningstar enjoying ruling hell, connecting with her father Lucifer, and marrying her lover Caliban.
+Spellman instead feels empty and lonely as everyone around her seems to be moving on in life.
+Her ex-boyfriend Nick dates Prudence, Roz and Harvey, Theo and Robin are booed up and Aunt Hilda weds Dr. Cee.

 Then that’s it.
 The story just ends.
 We don’t know what happens to The Academy.
 We don’t see if Prudence and Ambrose repair their relationship.
 Does Roz become the “new Sabrina” in her group because she’s a witch now?
 Why didn’t Lilith reveal herself at the funeral?
 What will happen to Aunt Hilda and Aunt Zelda’s family mortuary?
-Do Roz, Harvey and Theo graduate high school?
-There’s too many plot holes.
+Do Roz, Harvey, and Theo graduate high school?
+There are too many plot holes.

 So did you watch the latest season of CAOS?
 Do you agree with my analysis?
 Let me know what you think in the comments below.